Kimi vs ChatGPT

 Risks and failure modes

-- Jurisdiction & Claw risk: Kimi Claw’s always-on, browser-hosted agent with skill libraries is powerful and privacy-sensitive—policy/legal review before granting broad access.[53][54]
+- Jurisdiction & Claw risk: Kimi Claw’s always-on, browser-hosted agent with skill libraries is powerful and privacy-sensitive—IAPS and enterprise security writeups flag China legal-compulsion pathways and OpenClaw-class attack surface.
+Policy/legal review before granting broad access.

 Recommendation by profile